tvcutsem/harmony-reflect/doc/api.md

 Both target and handler must be non-null objects.

-Note: In the ES6 API, `Proxy` will be a constructor function that will _require_ the use of `new`.
+Note: In the official ES6 API, `Proxy` will be a constructor function that will _require_ the use of `new`.
 That is, you must write `new Proxy(target, handler)` to construct a proxy object.
 This library exports `Proxy` as an ordinary function which may be called with or without the `new` operator.
+For forward-compatibility, it is advised to always use `new`.

 ## Proxy.revocable(target, handler)